British East Mediterranean Relay Station: Background

-The station was used for broadcasting BBC programmes from 1957 until April 2015 when transmissions ended.
-Previously an Arabic station (Near East Broadcasting Station), it was taken over by the Diplomatic Wireless Service as a result of the Suez Crisis.
+The station was used for broadcasting BBC World Service programmes from 1957 until April 2015 when transmissions ended.
+Previously an Arabic-language station (Near East Broadcasting Station), it was taken over by the Diplomatic Wireless Service as a result of the Suez Crisis.

-On November 1, 2023, the station was reactivated on 639 kHz by the BBC to provide coverage to the Gaza Strip.
+On 1 November 2023, the station was reactivated on by the BBC to provide coverage to the Gaza Strip.